eagle840/katacoda-labs/terraforminter/step2.md

 `terraform apply myplan.tfplan`{{execute}}

+note that you didn't have to confirm the apply

 ## Functions & Console

-Terraform office a range of functions: https://www.terraform.io/language/functions.
+Terraform has a range of functions: https://www.terraform.io/language/functions.

 Lets open a terraform console, and try one out: